JStumpp/awesome-android/readme.md

 - [UserAwareVideoView](https://github.com/kevalpatel2106/UserAwareVideoView) - A customized video view that will automatically pause video is user is not looking at device screen!
 - [Flexbox Layout](https://github.com/google/flexbox-layout) - FlexboxLayout is a library which brings the similar capabilities of CSS Flexible Box Layout Module to Android.
 - [Agile Boiler Plate](https://github.com/xresco/Android-Agile-Boiler-Plate) - The boiler plate is based on MVP architecture and it is fully based on Dependency Injection design pattern using Dagger2.
-- [gradle-kotlin-dsl-libs](https://github.com/jmfayard/gradle-kotlin-dsl-libs) - A kotlin dsl to simplify dependencies management
+- [Gradle buildSrcVersions](https://github.com/jmfayard/buildSrcVersions) - A kotlin dsl to simplify dependencies management

 ## Resources